Free Legal Consultation

 Parents of children with Erb’s palsy are often left with the incorrect impression that their child simply has a birth defect that could not have been prevented.
 Parents who have a child suffering with brachial plexus injury should seek the qualified legal advice of an experienced Erb’s palsy attorney.

 The Rhode Island Erb’s palsy lawyers of Gemma Law Associates, Inc. have successfully handled numerous birth injury cases and we would like to discuss yours.
 Doctors and hospitals guilty of malpractice should be held accountable for their irresponsible actions.
-We have helped clients in Providence, Newark, Cranston, Woonsocket, Pawtucket and Bristol.
-Call us at 877-237-4591 or use our online contact form.
+We have helped clients throughout the Rhode Island in Providence, Newark, Cranston, Woonsocket, Pawtucket and Bristol.
+Call us or use our online contact form.
 Ensure that your rights are being protected.